kubicle/nice-emitter/README.md

 ### What is different
 - `eventNames`: a bit too "dynamic"?
 You can use `listenerCount(eventId)` to see how many listeners for a given eventId.
 If you don't know which eventId you are interested in, you are probably in a kind of trouble already.
+- `once`: since version 0.5, `nice-emitter` implements a `once` [API](#once-api) that tries to mitigate the issue of unexpected delay or missing notification.
+Why only worry about it for `once` and not for `on`?
+Read more about it [below](#once-is-not-wait)...
 - `removeAllListeners`: who was supposed to call this API anyway?
 It looks more like a termination/cleanup method, to remove all dependencies before shutting down your app/system.
 If implemented later, should probably be named differently.
 - Order of event reception by listeners: Node.js guarantees that your listeners will receive events in the order in which they started listening.
 This is also true for `nice-emitter`, until you remove some of them and add others (or add them back).
 If you really need this order, now is a good time to ask yourself why, because your design should normally not rely on that.
 If you still want it this way, call `EventEmitter.respectSubscriberOrder(true)` and order will be kept, at the expense of a bit more CPU and memory.

+<a name="once-is-not-wait"></a>
+### "Once is not your friend"
+I believe that `once` is an anti-pattern.
+I could not find good article explaining this so here are my 2 cents: if you wanted *just to be notified once* then you could use the regular `on` and unsubscribe when your listener is called.
+I think the problem is more subtle and perhaps due in part to the English second meaning of the word "once": "as soon as".
+This encourages developers to use `once` as a way to *wait* for a given condition.
+From this misuse come all the issues I have seen so far: the original `once` API does not let you set a timeout, so you rarely find out when it took very long for your listener to be notified, or when this notification never came.
+If your app does not break from a missing notification, you can also end-up setting up a duplicate `once` listener later, and then good luck when the event comes...
+There is also no "error callback" that your emitter could use to notify that whatever you are waiting for failed on the way.
+The list goes on...

+What should be done, in short?
+Instead of using `once` to react to the readiness of a service, or similar event with variable delay and outcome, we should use a specific API/component.
+Event emitters are not designed for this at the moment, at least not with the current specification.

 ### New API
 See sample (above) and `test/test.js` for examples of how these are used.